 Easy Pie Crust

-This pie crust is as close to fool-proof as crust can be.
+This easy pie crust is as close to fool-proof as crust can be.
 If you’re looking for a homemade crust recipe that is as easy as going to the store this is it!

-I made five batches of crust the other day, it’s easy to freeze and use later (more on that at the end).
+I made five batches of pie crust the other day, it’s easy to freeze and use later (more on that at the end).
 Pro tip – for one them I added in lemon zest because I anticipated a pot pie in my future and the lemon zest will add a little something-something extra.
 If I’ve sparked your interest, this optional added deliciousness is added in the recipe below.

 Easy Pie Crust